-Whether you don’t know your recipient very well or you’re searching for something for the person who has everything, a cash gift can make things easier for you and guarantee your gift will be put to good use.
+A cash gift can make the holidays easier and guarantee your gift will be put to good use.

-But how can you give cash gifts without seeming like you put in minimal effort?
-Here are some options to help personalize your monetary giving and ensure the most thoughtful gift for each person on your list.
+But how can you give monetary gifts without seeming like you put in minimal effort?
+Here are some options to help personalize your giving and ensure the most thoughtful gift for each person on your list.

 1. Gift card

 If you know your gift recipient well, find their favorite store or restaurant and buy a gift card to treat them to something you know they’ll love.
-Even if they’re harder to shop for or you’re not very close, there’s nothing wrong with choosing a Visa or American Express prepaid cash card.
+Even if they’re harder to shop for or you’re not very close, there’s nothing wrong with choosing a prepaid cash card.
 Pair it with a heartfelt note to show how much you care.

 If you’re still wary of coming across a bit too impersonal, try giving an experience instead.
 Prepay for a couple of movie dates or a trip to the spa where you can spend time together and enjoy a nice treat.

 You may score a bonus for yourself when you buy a gift card for a loved one, especially during the holiday season.
 Many restaurants and retail stores offer a bonus card for you when you spend a minimum amount on a gift card for someone else.

 For example, if you purchase $50 in gift cards from Benihana through the end of the year, you can receive a $10 promotional card for yourself eligible in the new year.
 Or purchase $100 in Maggiano’s Little Italy gift cards within the same period and receive a $20 eBonus card.

 You can also often score discount gift cards for less than face value through sites like GiftCards.com or find redemption bonuses through your credit card’s rewards portal, like Chase Ultimate Rewards or American Express Membership Rewards.